sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

 # Task 4: Customize WAF rules

+ In this task, you will configure the Custom rules for firewall policy and will publish the web application within the VM and from Local computer to check the application reachability.

  1. Within the **Jump VM**, type **cmd (1)** in the search bar and right-click on **Command Prompt (2)** then click on **Run as administrator (3)**.